 Since 2014 I’ve become a keen cyclist and have cycled to Paris twice and ridden in the Prudential Ride London Surrey 100 twice.
 Through cycling I’ve raised thousands for two charities close to my heart: JDRF and INPUTDiabetes.
 2016’s achievement of getting 30 Diabetes Dads together to cycle London’s Nightrider and raise around £20,000 is something I’m proud of.

 My daughter has been using an insulin pump since 2013, using CGM (Continuous Glucose Monitoring) on and off since 2014 and we’re users of Nightscout/xDrip/CGM-in-the-Cloud too.
-Recently I’ve learned a lot about diet and nutrition – because of the cycling I’ve been doing – so I feel I can help in this area too.
+My daughter is currently using a DIY closed-loop artificial pancreas.
+Recently I’ve learned a lot about diet and nutrition because of the cycling I’ve been doing, so I feel I can help in this area too.